tn8or/netdata/packaging/installer/INSTALL-DEBUG.md

 -rw-r--r--.
 1 root root 89377 May  5 06:30 /usr/share/netdata/web/index.html
 ```

-These files need to have the same user and group used to install your netdata.
-Suppose you installed netdata with user
+These files need to have the same user and group used to install your Netdata.
+Suppose you installed Netdata with user
 `netdata` and group `netdata`, in this scenario you will need to run the following command to fix the error:

 ```bash
 # chown -R netdata.netdata /usr/share/netdata/web
 ```

 ## Unknown install-type (F050C)

-Uknown install type is a Netdata Agent deployment that we can be certain how it was installed.
+The unknown install type is a Netdata Agent deployment we can be certain how it was installed.
 To that end,
-we dont attempt to make any automated/scripted changes for not affect your system adversely.
+we don't attempt to make any automated/scripted changes to not affect your system adversely.

 ### Which type of Netdata deployments are characterized as "Unknown"

-In a nutshell whatever package/binary/deployment that was not shiped by the Netdata org.
+In a nutshell, whatever package/binary/deployment was not shipped by the Netdata team.
 This category includes:

 - Native packages shipped by community repos.
 - Custom docker files (from private forks)

 ### Troubleshoot

-#### Native deployments from open source package maintainers.
+#### Native deployments from open-source package maintainers

-In cases likes these we can't guarantee that everything will work as expected or that the integrations with other
+In cases like these, we can't guarantee that everything will work as expected or that the integrations with other
 Netdata products (such as the Netdata Cloud) will be seamless.
 If you choose to receive the Netdata Agent from
-your upstream distribution platform, you need to disable any autoupdate feature of the Netdata Agent (for
+your distribution official repos, you need to disable any auto-update feature of the Netdata Agent (for
 instance from the cron scheduler) and rely on your package manager (manual or automated updates).

-Otherwise you need to remove the packages installed (via your package manager) and follow
+Otherwise, you need to remove the packages installed (via your package manager) and follow
 our [official instructions](https://learn.netdata.cloud/docs/install-the-netdata-agent/) to deploy the Agent.

-## Native packages fail to be installed, netdata repo conflict
+## Native packages fail to be installed, Netdata repo conflict

 We ship Netdata Agent via our private repo `https://repo.netdata.cloud/repos/`.
-In this repo we ship two different
+In this repo, we ship two different
 channels of packages ([Nightly & Stable](https://github.com/netdata/netdata/edit/master/packaging/installer/README.md#nightly-vs-stable-releases))
 which are mutually excluded.
 In a nutshell, when you peak the version of the Agents which serve your needs, you only
-receive updates of this particular channel.
+receive updates on this particular channel.
 In cases when you decided that a Chanel doesn't serve your needs and you want
 to change, you need to manually delete the repo you track at the moment from your package manager.